 All scheduled group activities, including field trips, are included in the comprehensive fee.
 The program will include two longer educational excursions to Paris and to Senegal and shorter excursions in the southwest region to locations such as Perigord and Toulouse.

-During the pilot program students will be housed in student housing (Crous) either in the historic downtown area of Bordeaux or on the Bordeaux Montaigne campus.
+Students will be housed in either in the historic downtown area of Bordeaux or on the Bordeaux Montaigne campus.
 Students will have their own rooms and will share common space with French and other international students.

 The following dates are tentative and will be confirmed during pre-departure orientation: